franco954/franco954/README.md

 ### Who i am?

 <p>
-I'm a software developer from Buenos Aires, Argentina.
-A young passionate and full of ambitions, ideas and dreams.
+Hello i'm Franco Nuñez and i'm 22 years old.
+Currently i'm working on like fullstack developer at software factory company.
+I was born in Buenos Aires, Argentina.
+I think of myself as a young man full of dreams, ideas and ambitions to fulfill.
 I'm searching new challenges that make me improve my experience and knowledge.
-I love working on a team where the feedback with my partners allow each increase our skills.
+I love working at a team where the feedback with my partners allow each increase our skills.
 </p>

 ### Do you want contact me?